era/guardian_bell/README.md

 ## Ingestion

 The metrics are kept for a pre-defined `ttl`.
-The metrics are kept in-memory and no pagination is supported.
-The metrics are also written in a WAL to make sure in case of crashes the software can recover from the last state.
+The metrics are kept in-memory and no disk pagination is supported.
+The metrics are also written in a WAL to make sure in case of crashes the software can recover to its last valid state.

 The metrics are saved on buckets based on their name and tags.
 In other words, each timeseries is kept on their own*.

 Any node can receive ingestion requests for any metrics.
-The metrics are sharded based on a [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table).
+The metrics are sharded and we use [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) for lookups.

 Nodes can only receive requests if their health checks passed for a majority of nodes, avoiding in case of brain-split the two halves decide opposite